 Pembrolizumab is promising for mesothelioma patients.
-However, the drug is already approved for non-small cell lung cancer, another cancer that can be triggered by asbestos exposure.
+However, the drug is already approved for non-small cell lung cancer (NSCLC), another cancer that can be triggered by asbestos exposure.
 Approval for treating this kind of cancer came after clinical trial results showed it to be safe and effective.
 More recent studies suggest it may be more effective than standard chemotherapy drugs like cisplatin and carboplatin.

-This study examined the results of the KEYNOTE-024 clinical trial of pembrolizumab in non-small cell lung cancer patients whose tumors express PD-L1 at 50% or higher.
+The KEYNOTE-024 clinical trial of pembrolizumab in non-small cell lung cancer patients whose tumors express PD-L1 at 50% or higher.
 Data showed pembrolizumab has several advantages over traditional chemotherapy.
 Patients given this drug experienced better overall survival rates, fewer side effects that were less severe, and improved quality of life.
-Some side effects were worse with pembrolizumab.
-However, overall adverse effects were lower and less severe.
+While some side effects were worse with pembrolizumab, overall adverse effects were lower and less severe.
 The benefits of pembrolizumab were seen in its use as a first-line treatment.
-This could mean patients with lung cancer may be able to use the drug in place of cisplatin or carboplatin, avoiding adverse effects and achieving better results.
+This trial means patients with lung cancer may be prescribed pembrolizumab in place of cisplatin or carboplatin, avoiding chemotherapy side effects and possibly achieving better results.

 The promise of immunotherapy drugs for cancer treatment is overwhelmingly positive.
 Keytruda is paving the way to a new strategy for better treatment of mesothelioma.
 There are now more than 90 ongoing clinical trials using Keytruda to treat various types of cancers.

 Two new mesothelioma trials are expected to start soon.
 If you are struggling with mesothelioma, pembrolizumab is not currently approved for treatment.
 However, you may be able to participate in a clinical trial.
 Talk to your doctor about how to get involved if you qualify for this revolutionary treatment for this difficult type of cancer.